MECHANICAL ENGINEERING

 The purpose of this laboratory is to reinforce and enhance our understanding of the fundamentals of Fluid mechanics and Hydraulic machines.
 The experiments here are designed to demonstrate the applications of the basic fluid mechanics principles and to provide a more intuitive and physical understanding of the theory.
 The main objective is to introduce a variety of classical experimental and diagnostic techniques, and the principles behind these techniques.

-Name Of The Technical Staff: Mr. T V V S Ramesh
+Name Of The Technical Staff: Mr. P BHASAKARA RAO

 • LIST OF EXPERIMENTS: